Marijuana DUI Attorney in Southern California

 Our Experienced Lawyer Fights to Protect Your Freedom

 If you are charged with a marijuana DUI, you may be worried and unsure of how to proceed.
 At The Law Offices of Paul S. Geller, we understand the seriousness of a marijuana DUI conviction.
-Our Pasadena marijuana DUI attorney has over 20 years of experience handling complex legal matters and has been successful in getting charges dropped or reduced.
+Our Southern California marijuana DUI attorney has over 20 years of experience handling complex legal matters and has been successful in getting charges dropped or reduced.
 We will fight hard to protect your rights and freedom.

 Call us at (626) 714-3112 or contact us online to discuss your marijuana DUI case with us.